Duck8605/CTF_Write_Up/PcapPoisoning.md

 And we got out flag.

-Or we could also have found the flag by using the `grep` command in Linux terminal
+Or we could also have found the flag by using `strings` and `grep` command in Linux terminal

 ![image](https://github.com/user-attachments/assets/ce250b01-cb57-4ead-a105-ac2eaaba3669)